Madhuresh-Fichadiya/DBMS-Practical/DBMS.md

 ---

-## 2.Calculate the total amount spent by each customer and rank them from the highest spender to the lowest using DENSE_RANK().
-OR Display the total purchase amount of each customer along with their spending rank.
+## 2. For each purchased product, display the customer name, product name, product price, and the average price of products purchased by that customer without using GROUP BY.

 ```sql